chester233/Leetcode_Exe/Review_1.md

 1134.
 Armstrong Number(easy):turn int to str.

-349. Intersection of Two Arrays(easy):
+349. Intersection of Two Arrays(easy):2 loops,come back to it for better solution.

 1021.
 Remove Outermost Parentheses(easy):similar to 1121.Note the stride in the loop.